 Checking Out The Clayfield College Drama AIR Program has been running annually for many years, giving Year 12 students the opportunity to work with performing arts professionals and perform in a professional venue and in doing so extend themselves as young artists.
 Checking Out, Visy Theatre, Powerhouse OK, so you’re old.
 There’s whispering going on…

 "Clint completed a session with Year11 and Year 12 students enrolled in Learning for Life at Guilford Young College.
-In this course students study empowerment as part of their Studies in Religion pathway.
-In the weeks preceding Clint’s workshop, students had explored issues related to personal values, beliefs, faith and the means by which society shapes individuals and their expression of these personal values.
+In this course, students study empowerment as part of their Studies in Religion pathway.
+In the weeks preceding Clint’s workshop, students had explored issues related to personal values, beliefs, faith, and how society shapes individuals and their expression of these personal values.
 All students were asked to reflect on the ‘mask’ they had developed in their life or which they felt compelled to wear in their relations with the many people with whom they interacted.
 Clint’s session on Basel Masks was an invaluable practical demonstration of the power masks play in shielding individual insecurities as well as the role they perform in conveying to others, a range of personal and social characteristics.

 I was extremely impressed by Clint’s composure and the ease by which he related to students at their level.
 In orchestrating his workshop in this manner, students found the experience a highly valuable learning encounter.
 I favourably recommend Clint to any teachers wishing to inject a practical and highly energising component to their curricular delivery."★★★★★